rish987/trackswitch-manuform/README.md

 in a coherent prototyping part so you can quickly check their relative positions.
 However, if you can't wait for that, your only option for now is to print the entire switch plate.

+Once printed, you can install the keys and get a feel for the keyboard by typing the phrase: "great xerxes saw qatar as a vast deceased cat tree" (assuming that you printed the left half -- sorry, that's the best I could come up with, really).

 #### Slicer Settings